Disclosure

 I only recommend services I have personally used and genuinely believe can help busy professionals improve their English.

 My honest take: Sprint isn’t just an English course.
-It’s a self-management challenge with English as the vehicle.
+It’s a self-management challenge, with English as the vehicle.

-In this article, I’ll break down the real failure patterns I’ve seen (and personally almost experienced) — and what usually causes people to miss the cashback.
+Below, I’ll break down the real failure patterns I’ve seen (and personally almost experienced) — and what usually causes people to miss the cashback.

-✔ Live classes with native-level teachers
+✔ Live classes (24/7)

-✔ Small group lessons (max 5 students)
+✔ Small groups (max 5)

 Why People Fail Lingoda Sprint (The Real Reasons)

 I completed Sprint while working full-time in Japan in a Japanese-only workplace — often getting home around 10 PM — with almost no speaking habit.
-So I’m not judging anyone.
+I’m not judging anyone.

 But I’ll be blunt: most Sprint “failure stories” follow the same patterns.